Our Adoption Story

-We knew we would adopt, so we felt no rush to go active with our adoption agency.
+We always knew we would have an adoption story, so we felt no rush to go active with our adoption agency.
 Unlike many infertile couples who try and try to get pregnant, we were in a different boat.

 From the day we said our “I dos,” we knew we could not conceive a baby naturally because of my colon cancer at age 17.